die-Deutsche-Orthopaedie/shitty-arse-discord-bots/README.md

 > * * `--silent`: omit all of messages except pics (they'll be outputted in console anyway), may be useful in some cases
 > * * `--webhookinterval <newinterval>`: override webhook mode hentei interval in the script
 > * * `--naturalinterval <newinterval>`: override natural mode hentei interval in the script
-> * * `--pixiv-fast-mode`: only use the list page info to dump pixiv pics, but will generate too much 404
+> * * `--pixiv-fast-mode`: only use the list page info to dump pixiv pics, but will generate too much 404"
-> * * `--pixiv-halfspeed-mode`: use id page info to dump pixiv pics, but faster than full mode
+> * * `--pixiv-halfspeed-mode`: use id page info to dump pixiv pics, but faster than full mode (default and you don't need to use this)"
+> * * `--pixiv-fullscan-mode`: use all page info to dump pixiv pics, slowest"
 > * * `--pixiv-log`: an extra procedure to use pixiv log just like normal local pic file, so you don't need to grep it yourself
 > * * * and currently this thing will either kill the script or make it stop, just forget about it
 > * * * or you can just use `cat <logfile> | sed 's/,/\n/g' | grep -Eo '"url": "https://cdn.discordapp.com/.*"' | sed 's/"//g' | sed 's/url: //g' > <newfile>` to process beforehand, then use normal method